8 Best Yoga Poses for curing Hemorrhoids (Piles)

-While doing yoga, you perform asanas with twists and bends, which massage the abdominal organs.
-It helps regulate the functioning of the digestive system, which helps with a better metabolism.
+While doing yoga, you perform asanas with twists and bends, which massage the abdominal organs, helping to improve conditions like piles.
+Yoga also helps regulate the functioning of the digestive system, which helps with a better metabolism.

 Your circulation is also enhanced with asanas that involve inversions.
 This means yoga induces healthy bowel movement, making it easier for you to pass your stools without straining your anal canal and rectum.
 The blood vessels and veins in those areas will be safe from inflammation or swelling.

 Many poses in yoga are gentle yet stimulating enough to help you in case of mild hemorrhoid symptoms.
 These poses will relax your tensed muscles and veins near the anus and massage your abdominal organs.
 They will also relax your body and mind.

 In today's article topic, yoga alliance certified teacher and trainer, Ashish Painuly and owner of Fitsri blog shares with us the eight best yoga poses for hemorrhoids.
 If you have pile, practicing these yoga poses may cure the condition.